Everything Is Working

 Investment Architecture

-Portfolio construction reorganized by timeline and tax character rather than account label.
-Capital aligned to function: short-term liquidity, mid-term flexibility, long-term compounding, legacy allocation.
-Fragmentation eliminated.
+Portfolio construction was aligned by timeline and tax character rather than account label.
+Capital was assigned specific roles across liquidity, flexibility, compounding, and legacy.

 05

-Optional early retirement translated into capital requirements, not aspiration.
-Education funding, lifestyle maintenance, and legacy transfer integrated into one distribution architecture.
+Optional early retirement was translated into capital requirements, not assumptions.
+Education, lifestyle, and long term transfer objectives were integrated into one forward looking structure.

 06